- Create User Stories

 Nonetheless, if your team wants more levels, that’s your call.
 Whatever you decide, you’ll need to set up your tracker to reflect them.

 When a team member finds a bug, that person will decide whether it is related to a story in the sprint or not.
-If so, he or she creates a defect in the tracker and assigns it to the story.
+If so, the member creates a defect in the tracker and assigns it to the story.
 When someone else is working on that story, notify them immediately to ensure they have time to address it within the sprint.
 The story owners may disagree on the relatedness, in which case those involved should negotiate agreement and escalate quickly to the Team Guide if they can’t.

 Teams that provide support for user-reported bugs might want to set up regular “bug triage” meetings of key players.
 In these, the group makes the decisions shown in the table above once or twice a week, plus on-demand meetings to consider apparent emergencies.
 Those key roles will vary among teams, but they generally include at least the Team Guide and Architect(s), and perhaps subject-matter experts from the team(s).
 Each of these roles should have a designated backup so the meeting can go forward without them.